jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 and it can diminish your social capital on the project.
 Try to understand what kind of review is needed and when to do what.

-Be a contributor.
-Help PRs move forward by reviewing, proposing tests or fixes in a helpful way, proposing to rebase, or even offering to take over the PR after months of silence.
-In short, help each other!
+The best time for any nit comments is after the concept acks and consensus on the PR, and before the PR is finalised and has tested ACKs.

+Give nits and style advice in an advisory way -- as in, feel free to ignore, feel free to adjust if you happen to rebase, etc.

 Keep in mind that no one is forced to take your review comments into account;
 it's perfectly fine for the author to reply that they don't want to do something if they feel it is outside the scope of the change, including/especially if your comment is nitpicky.

-The best time for any nit comments is after the concept acks and consensus on the PR, and before the PR is finalised and has tested ACKs.

-Give nits and style advice in an advisory way -- as in, feel free to ignore, feel free to adjust if you happen to rebase, etc.

 When you can, scale up the difficulty and priority of the PRs you review.